Nonverbal communication

 Q: How do people use their eyes to

-A: Frequently recognized actions ofwinking
+A: Frequently recognized actions ofwinkingand movements of theeyebrows.

 Q:

-is highly recognized when:
+Disinterestis highly recognized when:

-eye contact is made in a social setting.
+A:Littleornoeye contact is made in a social setting.

 Q: How will Eye contact